-Bing Song is the director of the Berggruen Institute China Center and the editor of “Intelligence and Wisdom: AI Meets Chinese Philosophers.”
+Bing Song is the director of the Berggruen Institute China Center.
+She is also the editor of “Intelligence and Wisdom: AI Meets Chinese Philosophers.”

 BEIJING — There has been much discussion on the global stage around China’s ambition to lead artificial intelligence and robotics innovation over the coming decades.
 But few if any of the discussions by Chinese philosophers on the threats of AI and approaches to AI ethics have managed to penetrate Western-language media.